-"[r]eligious groups are the archetype of associations formed for expressive purposes, and their fundamental rights surely include the freedom to choose who is qualified to serve as a voice for their faith."34
+Letter to Chairman Rogers, Rep. Jones, and Members of the House Education Committee March 11, 2018 Page 10 of 11 beliefs, teach their faith, and carry out their mission."29 In their concurrence, Justice Alito and Justice Kagan stressed that "[r]eligious groups are the archetype of associations formed for expressive purposes, and their fundamental rights surely include the freedom to choose who is qualified to serve as a voice for their faith."30

-E. HIB 4436 will conserve taxpayers' dollars by preempting costly lawsuits.
+E. State legislation conserves taxpayers' dollars by preempting costly lawsuits.

-HIB 4436 will help Michigan's colleges avoid costly litigation for which the taxpayers and students foot the bill.35 HIB 4436 protects colleges from adopting policies that are highly problematic.
+State legislation to protect religious student groups' access to campus helps public colleges avoid costly litigation for which the taxpayers and students foot the bill.31 These laws protect colleges from adopting policies that are highly problematic.
 Such policies expose colleges - and state taxpayers - to costly lawsuits.
-As seen in Section C, sometimes the impetus for policies that harm religious groups comes from student government rather than university administrators.
-HIB 4436 provides administrators with a substantive reason for resisting student government's potential harassment of, and discrimination against, religious student associations.
-HIB 4436 steers college administrators in the right direction and helps insulate them from pressure that special interest groups may sometimes exert to penalize student groups that do not share their views.
+Sometimes the impetus for policies that harm religious groups comes from student government rather than university administrators.
+State laws provide administrators with a substantive reason for correcting student governments' potential harassment of, and discrimination against, religious student associations.
+State laws steer college administrators in the right direction and help insulate them from pressure that special interest groups may sometimes exert to penalize student groups that do not share their views.

-Judge Kenneth Ripple of the Federal Court of Appeals for the Seventh Circuit explained why misinterpretation of nondiscrimination policies places a particular burden on religious groups, when he wrote:
+Judge Ripple of the Seventh Circuit Court of Appeals explained why misinterpretation of nondiscrimination policies places a particular burden on religious groups, when he wrote:

-For many groups, the intrusive burden established by this requirement can be assuaged partially by defining the group or membership to include those who, although they do not share the dominant, immutable characteristic, otherwise sympathize with the group's views.
-Most groups dedicated to forwarding the rights of a "protected" group are able to couch their membership requirements in terms of shared beliefs, as opposed to shared status
+For many groups, the intrusive burden established by this requirement can be assuaged partially by defining the group or membership to include those who, although they do not share the dominant, immutable characteristic, otherwise sympathize with the groups' views.
+Most groups dedicated to forwarding the rights of a "protected" group are able to couch their membership requirements in terms of shared beliefs, as opposed to shared status . . .

-Religious students, however, do not have this luxury-their shared beliefs coincide with their shared status.
-They cannot otherwise define themselves and not run afoul of the nondiscrimination policy. . . .
-The Catholic Newman Center cannot restrict its leadership those who organize and lead weekly worship services-to members in good standing of the Catholic Church without violating the policy.
+Religious students, however, do not have this luxury - their shared beliefs coincide with their shared status.
+They cannot otherwise define themselves and not run afoul of the nondiscrimination policy . . .
+The Catholic Newman Center cannot restrict its leadership - those who organize and lead weekly worship services - to members in good standing of the Catholic Church without violating the policy.
 Groups whose main purpose is to engage in the exercise of religious freedoms do not possess the same means of accommodating the heavy hand of the State.